 Except for the adoption of fresh-start reporting at February 1, 2006, whereby the Company remeasured long-lived assets at fair value, it is the Company's policy to record assets acquired, including aircraft, at acquisition cost.
 Depreciable life is determined through economic analysis, such as reviewing existing fleet plans, obtaining appraisals and comparing estimated lives to other airlines that operate similar fleets.
 Older generation aircraft are assigned lives that are generally consistent with the experience of United and the practice of other airlines.
 As aircraft technology has improved, useful life has increased and the Company has generally estimated the lives of those aircraft to be 30 years.
-Residual values are estimated based on historical experience with regards to the sale of both aircraft and spare parts, and are established in conjunction with the estimated useful lives of their physical life.
+Residual values are estimated based on historical experience with regards to the sale of both aircraft and spare parts, and are established in conjunction with the estimated useful lives of the related fleets.
+Residual values are based on current dollars when the aircraft are acquired and typically reflect asset values that have not reached the end of their physical life.
 Both depreciable lives and residual values are revised periodically to recognize changes in the Company's fleet plan and other relevant information.
 A one year increase in the average depreciable life of our aircraft would reduce annual depreciation expense by approximately \$19 million.